 Image: Apple

-Apple’s new Pro laptops — the Studio Display and Studio Display XDR — also hit retail stores from today.
+Apple’s new Pro monitors — the Studio Display and Studio Display XDR — also hit retail stores today.
 The latter is the company’s new flagship monitor, featuring a 120Hz 27-inch 5K mini-LED backlight Retina panel with over 2,000 dimming zones.
 It can hit 1,000 nits of SDR brightness and up to 2,000 nits of HDR brightness.

 M5 MacBook Air